utilmind/MySQL-migration-tools/README.md

    Example:
    A field defined as `UNIQUE` may reject an insert if the new server’s collation treats certain characters as equivalent.
    For instance, in `utf8mb4_general_ci`, Ukrainian letters **г** and **ґ** are distinct, but in `utf8mb4_uca1400_ai_ci` they are treated as equal.
-   So inserting “ґрати” (“gate”) after “грати” (“to play”) would trigger a duplicate-key error.
+   So inserting differnt words like Ukrainian “ґрати” (“gate”) after “грати” (“to play”) would trigger a duplicate-key error.
    This script prevents such issues by ensuring each `CREATE TABLE` statement fully specifies its original charset, collation, and options.

 4. *(Just a tip)* — Errors during import may flash by unnoticed in the terminal.